ChauAnhN/cse15l-lab-reports/lab5.md

 # Lab 5 Report

 > Student: Hello!
 I'm lost as to how to fix my code, and I can't seem to pinpoint it after looking through my code.
 Below is my code and test cases.
+My directory is the `lab7` folder.

 **CODE:**